cjrequena/markdowns/docs/software-engineering/10-api-design-reference-guideline.md

 ### ==Must: Boolean property values must not be null==

-Schema basedJSON properties that are by design booleans must not be presented as nulls.&#x20;
+Schema-based JSON properties that are by design booleans must not be presented as nulls.&#x20;

 A boolean is essentially a closed enumeration of two values, true and false.&#x20;